Yes, I was “spanked” as a child.

 My parents, especially my mother, took the Fifth Commandment – “Thou shalt honor thy father and mother” – very seriously.

 The commandment does not spell out just how parents are to be honored.
-My parents took care of that omission by passing their own amendments to the Biblical mandate:• Thou shall not lie.
-(Lying to them was especially reprehensible.)
+My parents took care of that omission by passing their own amendments to the Biblical mandate:

 My dad used “Plagonit!” to express anger or frustration.
 When I once mustered the temerity to suggest to him that “Plagonit!” – a modification of “Plague on it!” – was the equivalent of “Damn it!”
 I was treading on thin ice.